Aeris111/CS_song/README.md

 | Putonghua exist in whole | The presence or absence of Putonghua in the song is indicated by True/False  |
 | both eng and spoken | The presence or absence in both Chinese and English is indicated by True/False |

-### __data/sheet1_code.tsv__
-Data in this file is exactly the same as the data in `data/sheet1.tsv`, except that most of the values are calculated programmatically by specific codes.
-(Due to file size limitations on GitHub, it is not possible to showcase the complete set of calculated values in this file.)

 ## Annotation Tags

 | tag | mark for | example |